eth-protocol-fellows/cohort-five/program-guide/repo-guide.md

 - All necessary links to repos where development is happening, documentation, research posts and technical background
 - List of participants working on the project

 This document can be created later in the program when your project is mature enough and you are ready to present it.
-It's generally recommend around month into the fellowship, weeks 4-6.
+It's generally recommended around a month (week 4-6) into the fellowship.

 ### Using `/notes/<your-name>.md`